tgarc81/PythonGif/README.md

 ## Project Output

-When the script is run, it creates a sukuna.gif file using a group images, as shown below:
+When the script is run, it creates a sukuna.gif file using a group of images, as shown below:

 ![Project Demo](https://imgur.com/a/aOP6N3P)